Reliable. Efficient. New: the next generation of waste water pumps

 Customised pumps for every requirement

-Besides specially adapted impellers and energy-efficient motors, KSB offers a wide range of installation types as well as a large choice of materials.
-So the best solution is available for each application – for optimum efficiency and operating reliability.
+Besides specially adapted impellers and energy-efficient motors, KSB offers a wide range of installation types as well as a large choice of materials for waste water pumps.
+So the best solution is available for each waste water application – for optimum efficiency and operating reliability.

 Optimally designed impellers for all applications